NKGarzonGrajales/NKGarzonGrajales/README.md

 Huellas Unidas is a web and mobile platform designed to help locate lost pets and support stray animals.
 The application allows users to report and find missing animals efficiently, creating a supportive community that facilitates adoption and aids in animal welfare.
 This project focuses on accessibility and usability, using modern technologies such as **React**, **Next.js**, **PostgreSQL**, and **Stripe** to enable user interaction while ensuring data security.

 ### E-commerce
-E-commerce is a basic online store focused on selling technology products such as computers, phones, smartwatches, and headphones from various brands.
+E-commerce is a basic online store that sells technology products such as computers, phones, smartwatches, and headphones from various brands.
 The project provides a simple shopping experience, featuring product browsing and filtering by category.
-While it does not have a payment gateway integrated, it allows users to view and manage products in a shopping cart.
-The store is built with technologies like **React**, **Tailwind CSS**, **Next.js**, and **PostgreSQL**, with an emphasis on responsive design and user experience.
+While it does not have an integrated payment gateway, it allows users to view and manage products in a shopping cart.
+The store is built with technologies like **React**, **Tailwind CSS**, **Next.js**, and **PostgreSQL**, emphasizing responsive design and user experience.

 ---